Happy happy joy joy

 As a matter of sanity, we need to create distance, dis-identify from our social media handles, and understand that socials cannot mirror people’s lives.
 Not even in those cases in which the subject is regularly communicating their life online and seems “very genuine”.
 Also not if they talk about emotions and feelings.
-People’s lives are complex, multilayered and often paradoxal.
+People’s lives are complex, multilayered, and often paradoxical.
 A unidimensional platform like Instagram or Facebook cannot possibly convey all that.
-Plus, one is always biased when talking about their own –self.
-My point being, social media is always a creation – even for non-creators.
+Plus, one is always biased when talking about their own -self.
+My point is, social media is always a creation – even for non-creators.
 People show what they want to show, and omit what they want to omit.
 The fact that some accounts are extremely mundane doesn’t make them closer to the reality of the subject’s experience because the subject manipulates what we see.

 When I say that I am committing to some kind of realness on socials, I don’t mean that I will “show you my life as it is”.
 That would be impossible, even if I wanted to do so.
-What I aim at is to talk the good stuff and the difficult stuff as well.
-I find important to tackle the messiness because I know that I have a voice.
-I view it as a ‘controlled exposure’.
+What I aim at is to talk about the good stuff and the difficult stuff as well.
+I find it important to tackle the messiness because I know that I have a voice.
+I view it as ‘controlled exposure’.
 This relative exposure can cause me no harm as I only discuss topics that I feel ready to own.
-Opening up about personal struggles is a lead to having richer conversations about matters that are akin to all of us.
+Opening up about personal struggles leads to having richer conversations about matters that are akin to all of us.
 Realness doesn’t equal online reality show.
 It simply means that when my personal life is the starting point for a reflection, I try to do it in the most honest manner possible because I want the interaction with others to start from there.
 Online and in real life.
 I don’t necessarily need to show myself in the best possible light.
-I have long realized that my showcase of personal cool could leave others feeling inadequate, especially online where we’re bombarded by other people’s peaks of happy happy joy joy.
+I have long realized that my showcase of personal cool could leave others feeling inadequate, especially online, in this space where we’re bombarded by other people’s peaks of happy happy joy joy.
 It is easy to appear collected, and cool, and successful on social media.
 The questions I keep asking myself: how interesting is it for me to serve people my own perfected image over and over again?
 Is this relevant for others in any way?
 How can I make this post more useful/interesting to those who follow me?
 The answer is always in the imperfection, in the element of surprise, in the contradiction, in the layers, in the non-literal, in everything that is puzzling and opens up a question, and often also in the caption, where the conversation takes place.

 Embrace the rough edges

 We need more expressions of humanness out there.
 I choose to follow people who post more thoughtful and more honest content and I try to contribute with the same degree of openness.
 I TRY.
 For me, life’s rough edges are the most interesting thing to talk about.
 They challenge me exactly because they involve vulnerability.
-Those are the parts that have the potential to really make us connect to each others like, for real.
+Those are the parts that have the potential to really make us connect to each other like, for real.
 On a deeper level.